aczietlow/hugo-blog/content/posts/2025/go-fs-package.md

 }
 ```

 This is perfectly fine, and works as intended.
-Some of the tradeoffs of this approach are that `LoadConfig(path string) (*Config,error)` is loading some bytes specifically from the OS filesystem.
-By coupling with the filesystem, we're also testing the file system, file bytes, path issues, etc. What would this look like if we wanted to provide the config from another source, such as a zip archive?
-In this case assume that a stream-like zip access (maybe the zip is in the filesystem, maybe it was fetched via http or any number of other methods)
+Some of the trade-offs of this approach are that `LoadConfig(path string) (*Config,error)` is loading some bytes specifically from the OS filesystem.
+By coupling with the filesystem, we're also testing the filesystem, file bytes, path issues, etc. What would this look like if we wanted to provide the config from another source, such as a zip archive?
+In this case assume a stream-like zip access. (maybe the zip is in the filesystem, maybe it was fetched via http or any number of other methods)

 ```go
 func main() {